AndysWorth/bids-client/README.md

 The git repo for the gear is here: https://github.com/flywheel-apps/curate-bids

 ## Export
-The export script (export_bids.py) takes a curated dataset within Flywheel and exports it to local disk.
+The export script (export_bids.py) takes a curated dataset within Flywheel and downloads it to local disk.

 Startup container
 ```